mossclaw/Moss_Mod/mods/HOWTO.md

 To make sharing your mod-mod with others easier, you can make it a .zip file instead of a directory.
 To do so, you create a zip file containing the *contents* of the directory.
-So if you were to zip up `mods/deathray` and add it in zipped form to the game instead, you would have a file `mods/deathray.zip`, and if opening it the immediate (top-level) contents should be the same as in the directory version.
+So if you were to zip up `mods/deathray` and add it in zipped form to the game instead, you would have a file `mods/deathray.zip`.
+If you open the zip file, the immediate (top-level) contents should be the same as in the directory version.

 ### Load order